lukasjhan/Verifiable-Digital-Credentials/docs/docs/getStarted/getStarted.md

 4. **Security Considerations**: Follow the security guidelines in our documentation
 5. **Updates**: Subscribe to our release notifications for important updates and security patches

-## Troubleshooting

-Common issues and their solutions:

-- **Incompatible Versions**: Ensure all @vdcs/ libraries have matching versions
-- **Platform Errors**: Verify you're using platform-appropriate libraries
-- **TypeScript Errors**: Make sure your TypeScript version is 5.7 or higher
-- **Runtime Errors**: Check platform compatibility and required polyfills

 ## Next Steps

 Now that you've set up the basic components, explore these resources to continue your journey with VDCS: